railslove/rack-tracker/README.md

 ### Custom Handlers

-Tough we give you Google Analytics and Facebook right out of the box, you might be interested adding support for your custom tracking/analytics service.
+Tough we give you handlers for a few tracking services right out of the box, you might be interested adding support for your custom tracking/analytics service.

-Writing a handler is straight forward ;) There are just a couple of methods that your class needs to implement.
+Writing a handler is straight forward ;) and there are just a couple of methods that your class needs to implement.

 Start with a plain ruby class that inherits from `Rack::Tracker::Handler`